Eug-Chua/llm_trading_arena/FINDINGS.md

 ### Our Replication Study

-Inspired by Alpha Arena's pioneering work, this project replicates their methodology in a controlled backtesting environment to enable deeper statistical analysis.
+Inspired by Alpha Arena's pioneering work, this project replicates their methodology in a controlled backtesting environment to enable deeper statistical analycan ysis.

 **Key differences from the original Alpha Arena:**